 The key to effectively dictating school time, social time, chill time and #badassboss time is organization and prioritization.
 Organizing your schedule so that you allow enough hours each day or week to feasibly get some grind time in, and still do everything else, will keep you balanced and successful.
 Yet, you have the freedom to decide what your priorities are, and therefore, how you want to spend your time.
 If your class load is light, you can spend more hours promoting your business.
 If you’re crammed for time but value extra jingle in your pocket more than the episodes of Netflix you’re behind on, you can swap your relaxation time for some live action of “The Office” and catch up on your boss to-do list.

 Organization is an integral part in the care and keeping of your business, in addition to your calendar.
-You’ll need to manage inventory, track orders, document client info and product lists, keep up with new product releases and handle your earnings responsibly.
+You’ll need to manage inventory, track orders, document client info and product lists, stay up to date on your business entity obligations like registered agent duties (unless you hire an online service), keep up with new product releases and handle your earnings responsibly.
 Prioritization works the same way, even in aspects as trivial as deciding to offer a discount to clients and determining what is most important for you to get from your business.
 You are the one and only boss of your business and you must make all of the decisions, which means having the power to create a business that suits you and your goals.

 The organizational talent and pro-prioritizing ability you cultivate as a business owner won’t go to waste.
 The skills you gain from grinding the small business life have big payoffs, making you a boss in the classroom, too.
 Like cross training at the gym, you’ll be making gains at work that will bulk up your school performance and vice-versa.